Time-consistent pension policy with minimum guarantee and sustainability constraint: The model

 \subsection{Pension system}

-We define below the cumulative contribution rate process $C_t$ payed by the workers at time $t$, and the cumulative pension rate process $P_t$ received by the pensioners at time $t$.
+We define below the aggregate contribution rate process $C_t$ payed by the workers at time $t$, and the aggregate pension rate process $P_t$ received by the pensioners at time $t$.
 In what follows, we assume that individuals in a given cohort (of age $a$ at time $t$) receive the same wage and pension amount.
 In the case of heterogeneity inside the cohort, the age-dependent wage and pension processes can be interpreted as the average amounts over the cohort. \paragraph{Contribution process} The wage process of any worker of age $a \in[a_e,a_r]$ at time $t$ is assumed to be an exogenous $\mathbb F$-adapted process $(\mathfrak{e}_t(a))$.
 All workers contribute a fixed proportion $\alpha_c \in [0,1]$ of their wage in order to finance pensions of current pensioners.
-The cumulative contribution process $(C_t)$ is thus defined by
+The aggregate contribution process $(C_t)$ is thus defined by

-Il the wage does not depend on the age, then $C_t = \alpha_c \mathfrak{e}_tN_t^w.$ \paragraph{Pension process and adequacy constraint} In a strict PAYG system, the cumulative pension amount $P_t$ to be paid at time $t$ is only financed by the current contributions $C_t$, inducing the budget constraint:

-In the case of defined contributions that we consider here, the worker's contributions are fixed, and thus pensioners bear all the economic (wages) and demographic risk.
-For instance, the retirement income can be drastically reduced following a decrease in the working population or an increase of the retired population.
-In order to achieve a minimum adequacy of retirement incomes, we consider the following pension mechanism:\\ Each pensioner of age $a$ at time $t$ receives a pension amount $p_t(a)$ depending on her age, with
+If the wage does not depend on the age, then $C_t = \alpha_c \mathfrak{e}_tN_t^w.$ \paragraph{Pension process and adequacy constraint} In order to achieve a minimum adequacy of retirement incomes, we consider the following pension mechanism: Each pensioner of age $a$ at time $t$ receives a pension amount $p_t(a)$ depending on her age, with

 $p^{min}_{t}(a)$ corresponds to a minimum pension amount guaranteed to pensioners (see examples below) and $(\rho_t)$ represents a global adjustment with respect to the benchmark, which is the same for all pensioners living at time $t$.
-The total pension amount is thus
+The pension process should thus satisfy the \textbf{adequacy constraint} \eqref{AdequacyConstraint} below: